This topic is under construction for the 22.7 (July 2022) release of LabKey Server. For current documentation of this feature, click here.

 - Linked Dataset Category: (Optional) Specify the desired category for the Sample Dataset that will be created (or appended to) in a target study when rows are linked.
 Learn more here: Manage Categories.

 - Barcodes: (Optional) To enable auto-generation of barcodes for these samples, you will add a field of type Unique ID in the Fields section.
-Learn more in this topic: Generate Unique Storage IDs.
+Learn more in this topic: Barcode Fields.

 Create Sample Fields